EOSIO/ricardian-spec/README.md

   {{ account_in_permission_level auth }} --> 'alicejones'
   ```

-* `permission_in_permission_level` - Given a variable containing a permission level object, extract and return the permission name.
+* `permission_in_permission_level` - _(__Deprecated__ Unnecessary since the permission name can be accessed directly on the authorization object via standard dot notation.)_ Given a variable containing a permission level object, extract and return the permission name.

   Example:
   ```